 Topline:

 Where do things stand?
-The Dodgers are up 2-1 after an epic Game 3 at home that lasted 18 innings and ended on a walk-off homer by Freddie Freeman.
-The Dodgers could win at home if they take the next two games.
-They haven't done that since sweeping the Yankees back in 1963.
+The series in now tied 2-2.
+The Blue Jays victory came after an epic Game 3 that lasted 18 innings and ended on a walk-off homer by Freddie Freeman.
+The Dodgers now have to win in Toronto to defend the title.

-Who is pitching?
-Shohei Ohtani is the starting pitcher tonight for the Dodgers, following a history-making appearance on offense Monday night.
+Who was pitching?
+Shohei Ohtani was the starting pitcher for the Dodgers, following his history-making appearance on offense Monday night.
 Ohtani became the first player in post-season history to reach base nine times.
 He had two doubles and two homers in his first four at-bats before being walked in his final five plate appearances (four times intentionally).
+Ohtani left Game 4 in the seventh inning with the Dodgers behind.

 Didn't get a ticket?
-The game will be broadcast live on Fox, Channel 11.
+The game was broadcast live on Fox, Channel 11.

 History in the making: The Dodgers won the World Series last year, making them the defending champions.
 If they clinch the championship this year, it will be the first time a team has pulled off a consecutive win since the New York Yankees won three in a row from 1998-2000.